 Owners collecting data under the DCS resolution rely on MEPC.308(73) for emission factors which are limited to eight generic conventional maritime fossil fuels.
 This implies that the Sea Cargo Charter' signatories may not have access to the required information about fuel consumed and machinery on board to be able to report the most accurate emissions related to their activity.
-To this end, each fuel type includes a default emission factor to be used in the case where the signatory lacks detailed information about the fuel.
+To this end, the following emission factors are presented for reporting on a well-to-wake basis in Table 8.1.